 - Taxes – PSLF forgiveness is not taxed.
-Thus, it is arguably better to have $50,000 in student loans forgiven than it would be to earn an additional $50,000 because a large portion would be subjected to income taxes.
+Thus, it is arguably better to have $50,000 in student loans forgiven than earning an additional $50,000 because a large portion would be subjected to income taxes.

 - Future Salary and Opportunities – What is the outlook beyond the PSLF years?
 Going back to Bob’s example, he might be better off taking a job in the private sector if significant income growth in future years is possible.
 The new job might include opportunities for promotion or valuable experience.

 One detail in the PSLF requirements that often gets overlooked is that the ten years — or more accurately stated: the 120 certified payments — do not have to be consecutive.

 You can work in public service for seven years, spend the next two in the private sector, then return to PSLF employment to complete the remaining three years.
 Borrowers going this route should make sure the time with their first employer gets certified before leaving.
 Getting a certification form completed several years after leaving an employer may be challenging.

 In short, leaving a PSLF job does not mean you will have to start over if you return to government or non-profit work.